 Figure 4.
 (Continued.)
-Phylogenies and cladograms of HSP70 superfamily and C1qDC genes, showing the potential of hemizygous regions as a reservoir and driver of gene diversity. (a) Diagrammatic cladogram of HSP70 superfamily genes from the eight species examined here, with branches coloured according to species identity as seen in the key, and rooted with Arabidopsis thaliana HSP70 sequence.
+Phylogenies and cladograms of HSP70 and C1qDC superfamilies, showing the potential of hemizygous regions as a reservoir and driver of gene diversity. (a) Diagrammatic cladogram of HSP70 superfamily genes from the eight species examined here, with branches coloured according to species identity as seen in the key, and rooted with Arabidopsis thaliana HSP70 sequence.
 Arcs surrounding the cladogram indicate gene families.
-Phylogeny upon which this cladogram is based, inferred using the LG + R6 model along with raw sequences, alignment and tree file, available in electronic supplementary material, file S5.
+Phylogeny upon which this cladogram is based, inferred using the LG + R6 model, along with raw sequences, alignment and tree file, are available in electronic supplementary material, file S5.
 Note: this cladogram is not exhaustive and excludes some HSP70-related gene sequences due to alignment and trimming. (b) HSP70-12 phylogeny genes from the eight species examined here, along with outgroups and genes of known identity.
 Phylogeny inferred using the LG + F+R8 model.
 Note genes from hemizygous regions, indicated with a star.
-Genes also included in figure 4a above indicated with a green dot.
+Genes also included in (a) indicated with a green dot.
 Phylogeny rooted with Arabidopsis thaliana HSP70 sequence. (c) C1qDC superfamily gene interrelationships in Scapharca broughtonii, displayed in a phylogeny reconstructed using the WAG + F + R6 model.
 Note genes from hemizygous regions, indicated with a star.
-The linkage groups for these genes as assigned by Lachesis, are also noted alongside them.
-(Online version in colour.)
+The linkage groups for these genes, as assigned by Lachesis, are also noted alongside them.